 In order to help design a new LED light fitting as quickly as possible, within some very tight client deadlines, Microlights commissioned UpFront Engineering Simulation to provide some additional consultancy assistance to their design team in Swindon.
 Shown below is a brief summary of a comparative CFD study of a series of concept heat sink designs.

 (Only some of the concept case study examples shown…)

 An LED lighting fixture normally consists of a LED component mounted on a PCB within a sub-assembly that then connects to the lighting fixture or housing.
 Within the complete assembly a heat sink is normally found whose main purpose is to dissipate the heat lost.
-The life of LED’s are dramatically enhanced if the peak temperatures are kept below critical values.
+The life of LED’s is dramatically enhanced if the peak temperatures are kept below critical values.

 Managing the convective airflow paths within and around the heat-sink efficiently can substantially reduce these peak temperatures.
-Using CFD simulation, a complete three dimensional thermal map can be obtained from any concept being considered and once a concept is selected further simulations can be carried out to refine the idea or test the impact of manufacturing or cost constraints.
+Using CFD simulation, a complete three-dimensional thermal map can be obtained from any concept being considered and once a concept is selected further simulations can be carried out to refine the idea or test the impact of manufacturing or cost constraints.

 CFD techniques also help the design engineer really understand why a mechanical product has certain behavioral characteristics in that the airflow paths can be easily visualized and re-circulation, or dead zone areas, understood so that design changes can be made that enhance the heat transfer process.

-Using CFD simulation for thermal performance prediction Microlights can dramatically reduce the amount of physical prototypes and test work required, which will either reduce product development lead times or enhance the quality of the product received by the end retail client.
+Using CFD simulation for thermal performance prediction Microlights can dramatically reduce the number of physical prototypes and test work required, which will either reduce product development lead times or enhance the quality of the product received by the end retail client.